Back to StorageRadar

 list_scan_sessionsget_scan_session

-Take the most recent scan session and show its details: top categories (Apps, Dev, Media, System, Other) and the size histogram.
+Take the most recent scan session and show its details: top categories and the size histogram.
 Explain where the space went.

 04 Top 30 largest items